cnielly/fraud-detection/README.md

 3.  **Justice:** as part of the economical and the societal environment of a country, we think that banks are willing to fight against fraud and theft.It is important for bank to stay aligned with their values.
 4.  **Political credibility:** banks' reputation with regulation authorities is at stake here.
 Who wants to trust a bank whose customers are being stolen?

+A suspicious activity can easily be detected by a human being.
+For instance, if Paul's typical payment is done in Paris, between 8am and 10pm, with an average amount of 50€, we can say that a transaction of 1000€ made at 3am from Madrid is suspicious...
+As you can see, various informations can be used to assess the veracity of a transaction.
+Location, hour of the day and amount are examples of them.
+The challenge of a bank that deals with thousands of transactions each day is to automatize this classification process.

+The goal of this project is to build an fully automated pipeline that indicated whereas a transaction is a fraud or not.
+We designed this pipeline avoiding to major pitfalls:
+1.  **A fraud flies beneath the radar** The fraud is not detected and the transaction order is accepted.
+The credit card needs to be replaced, the client reassured and
+(eventually) refunded
+2.  **A normal transaction is labeled as fraud by mistake**The client credit card is blocked on an unfounded suspicion of fraud.
+The client cannot use his/her card properly.
+The credit card needs to be reactivated, the client reassured.

+To put it simple, we need to avoid False Negatives and False Positives.

 ## II.
 Read the data

 We worked on the famous Kaggle Dataset *Credit Card Fraud Detection*, that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).